Mar Vista Animal Medical Center

 • Limb sparing works best for tumors of the distal radius (forearm bone).

-• Complications of limb sparing can include: Bone infection, implant failure, tumor recurrence, and fracture.
+• CComplications of limb sparing can include: Bone infection, implant failure, tumor recurrence, and fracture

-Radiotherapy for Pain Control: Radiation doses can be applied to the tumor in three doses (the first two doses 1 week apart, the second two doses 2 weeks apart.)
-Improved limb function is usually evident within the first 3 weeks and typically lasts 4 months.
-(Our local oncologists report a range of 0 to 19 months.)
+Palliative Radiotherapy for Pain Control: Sometimes amputation is simply not the right choice and happily there is an effective alternative treatment.
+Radiation doses can be applied to the tumor in two,three or four doses (depending on the protocol.)
+Improved limb function is usually evident within the first 3 weeks and typically lasts 2-4 months.
 When pain returns, radiation can be re-administered for further pain relief if deemed appropriate based on the stage of the cancer at that time.
+There are a couple of caveats:

 • When pain is relieved in the tumorous limb, there is an increase in activity which can in turn lead to a pathologic fracture of the bone.